- Figures highlight 'property apartheid' between London and rest of the country

 ‘But, if you go 30 miles out of the capital, it is a totally different story.’

-Table showing the average prices per property type in England and
+Table showing the average prices per property

-Wales.
-The price of all homes are down 2.6 per cent on average
+type in England and Wales.
+The price of all homes are down 2.6 per cent

 Of the six homes sold recently by Marsh & Parsons’s office in Kensington, five were the subject of a bidding war between rival buyers.